Re: Burkina Faso

 He won't stir too much k@k, the opposition appears to be quite strong.

-An aviation discussion forum for professionals and aviation enthusiasts
+Aviation discussion forum for professionals and aviation enthusiasts

 A dozen soldiers were killed in northern Burkina Faso when unidentified gunmen attacked a military post near the border with Mali, President Roch Marc Christian Kabore said on Friday, calling the assailants "forces of evil".